BOARD OF DIRECTORS

 Sarah came to Futures as a temporary job and has learned once you join Futures team you can’t just leave.
 The staff, clients and customers are so wonderful they become your family, and Futures, your home.

 Gerald applied with Building Futures in 1991 with the hopes of attaining a job with daytime hours after working shift work for many years with various residential agencies.
-He accepted a position as a Job Couch in our Pre-Vocational program and worked there for eight years.
+He accepted a position as a Job Coach in our Pre-Vocational program and worked there for eight years.
 Gerald then transferred and is currently a Job Coach in Assembly Plus where his hardworking and dependable work ethic make him an invaluable asset to the team.

 “I have thoroughly enjoyed working with the employees on a daily basis.
 I like coming to work everyday and feel appreciated.”